If you’re looking for a simple hors d’oeuvres or appetizer recipe guaranteed to impress your guests, then these Ham and Pastry Bites are ideal.

 - 2 tube cans of reduced fat crescent-style dinner rolls (I use Kroger brand)

-- 4 oz Ham (ordinary sandwich ham), chopped
+- 4 oz sliced ham (ordinary sandwich ham), cut into 1 - 2 inch squares

 - Open cans of crescent-style rolls and carefully unroll dough flat onto cutting board.